DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 promo_content:
     - content/train-to-be-a-teacher/promos/mailing-list-promo-salaries
 related_content:
-    Steps to become a teacher : "/steps-to-become-a-teacher" Train to be a teacher if you have or are studying for a degree : "/train-to-be-a-teacher/if-you-have-a-degree" Scholarships and bursaries for training to teach : "/funding-and-support/scholarships-and-bursaries" Why I became a teacher : "/blog/the-head-of-science-inspiring-students-in-blackpool"
+    How to become a teacher : "/steps-to-become-a-teacher" Train to be a teacher if you have or are studying for a degree : "/train-to-be-a-teacher/if-you-have-a-degree" Scholarships and bursaries for training to teach : "/funding-and-support/scholarships-and-bursaries" Why I became a teacher : "/blog/the-head-of-science-inspiring-students-in-blackpool"